BabyDriverPrime/BabyDriverPrime/README.md

 <h2 align="center">
     Hello there!
-I am <strong>Hyper Night</strong> 👋🏻
+I am <strong>Zero</strong> 👋🏻
 </h2>
 <p align="center">
-    I am a CS Student & Youtuber who aspires to be a software developer in the near future, I mainly work as a developer on a VoIP platform called <strong> <a href="https://discord.gg/Zym9P2V6et">Discord</a></strong>
+    I am a CS Student & Youtuber who aspires to be a software developer in the near future, I mainly work as a developer on a VoIP platform called <strong> <a href="https://discord.com">Discord</a></strong>
 <br>
 <br>
 <a href="https://github.com/DetectiveNightPrime/">